Keyboard shortcuts

 Forced unwrapping

-!. and ![...] follow the same shapes as ?. and ?[...], but they raise ValueError if the value to the left is None instead of returning None.
+!. applies the same idea inside attribute access and method calls, and ![...] applies it inside indexing and slicing chains.
+They follow the same shapes as ?. and ?[...], but raise ValueError if the value to the left is None instead of returning None.

 def required_residence_name(person: ?Person) -> str: